Containerization & Docker Fundamentals

 docker run -d msql

-From the above commands, the build will show the following output:
+From the above commands, the build

-And on run the following will be the output:
+the following will be the output:

-In the above screenshot, I have used the command docker ps -al to list all the running containers.
+In the above screenshot, I have used the command docker ps -al

 Now, what if I want some additional CLI utilities?